-Before describing our main contributions, we briefly review the literature on caching performance, mentioning only papers relevant to our present work (see~\cite{fofack2012analysis} and references therein for a more comprehensive bibliography of the subject).
+Before describing our main contributions, we briefly review the literature on caching performance, mentioning only papers relevant to our present work; see~\cite{fofack2012analysis} and the references therein for a more comprehensive bibliography of the subject.
 The modern treatment of the subject started with Fill and Holst~\cite{fill1996distribution}, which introduced the embedding of the request sequence into a marked Poisson process, in order to analyze the related problem of the search cost for the \emph{Move-to-Front} list.
 Independently, Che et al.~\cite{che2002hierarchical} also used marked Poisson processes to model the requests.
 In their work, they express the hit probability of a LRU cache in terms of a family of exit times of the documents from the cache.
 In order to simplify the analysis, they approximated this family by a single constant called the \emph{characteristic time}.
-This heuristic, called the ``Che approximation'' in the literature, proved to be empirically accurate even outside of its original setting.
+This heuristic, called the \emph{Che approximation} in the literature, proved to be empirically accurate even outside of its original setting.
 The question of quantifying the error incurred in the approximation has been partially answered by Fricker et al.~\cite{fricker2012versatile}, where the authors provide a justification for a Zipf popularity distribution when the cache size $\CSz$ grows to infinity and scales linearly with the catalog size.
 The error incurred by the approximation is estimated for the exit times, but not, however, for the hit probability.

-In the present paper, we succeed in adapting the ``Che approximation'' to the more complex setting of the cluster point process model.
-The approximation accuracy has been considered first by Leonardi and Torrisi~\cite{leonardi2015least}, where limit theorems for the exit time are provided for $\CSz$ going to infinity, together with an upper bound of the error for the hit probability.
-However, the latter bound depends on an additional variable, whose optimal value is not explicitly given in terms of system parameters.
+In the present paper, we succeed in adapting the \emph{Che approximation} to the more complex setting of the cluster point process model.
+The approximation accuracy has been considered first by Leonardi and Torrisi~\cite{leonardi2015least}, which provide limit theorems for the exit time as $\CSz$ goes to infinity, as well as an upper bound of the error on the hit probability.
+However, the latter bound depends on an additional variable, of which the optimal value is not explicitly given in terms of system parameters.